Ever noticed how hard it is to sell just one widget on Etsy?

 ● DMCA Boondoggle.
 Do you sell things of your own design covered by registered copyrights?
 Are others copying and selling them without your permission?
 If you ask Etsy to take down their listings, and the other seller files a counterclaim, it generates a strike against your shop no matter how much proof you have, and Etsy may remove your listings.

 ● Self-Help Bitchslap.
-Sellers report getting their shop lights turned out in retaliation for contacting Etsy customer service about problems they’re having with Etsy.
+Sellers report their shop lights were turned out in retaliation for contacting Etsy customer service about problems they’re having with Etsy.

 ● Guest Gaff.
 Sellers have noticed an uptick in guest purchases, which they like.
 What they don’t like is not getting reviews because guests can’t leave feedback.
 Reviews affect search rank.
 Said one seller: “So you are getting lots of orders but no reviews.
 Etsy sees it.
 They lower your ‘score’ because you don’t get enough responses from your customers.”